Get a free, no obligation personal loan quote with rates as low as 9.99%

 British Columbia Average Salary

-According to a recent study conducted by BCStats, the average British Columbia taxpayer currently works 31.3 hours per week, down from 32.0 hours in 2021.
-On the other hand, the average yearly salary for 2022 British Columbia has risen slightly to:
+According to a recent study conducted by BCStats, the average British Columbia taxpayer currently works 31.4 hours per week.
+On the other hand, the average pay for 2025 British Columbia has risen slightly to:

 British Columbia Salary FAQs